Trump dislikes border security deal but Republicans urge support

 Congressional aides on Tuesday gave differing accounts on the number of beds the deal permitted, with some saying it would drop to 40,520 by later this year and others saying it could rise to 58,500.
 Democrats had sought to limit the number.

-(Reporting by Richard Cowan and Susan Cornwell and Ginger Gibson; Additional reporting by Doina Chiacu and Steve Holland in Washington and Roberta Rampton in El Paso, Texas; writing by Will Dunham; Editing by Jonathan Oatis, Peter Cooney and Lisa Shumaker)
+(Reporting by Richard Cowan and Susan Cornwell; Additional reporting by Doina Chiacu and Steve Holland in Washington and Roberta Rampton in El Paso, Texas; writing by Will Dunham; Editing by Jonathan Oatis and Peter Cooney)